GoogleCloudPlatform/simple-anthos-installer/README.md

 ## Deploying the infrastructure

-You can deploy all the infrastrcture for a specific cloud provider or one module at a time.
+You can deploy all the infrastructure for a specific cloud provider or one module at a time.

 From a numbered directory or its parent, run: